 Your complaint may be around the quality of care you are receiving, how the staff are treating you, issues with your bill or payments, or the services you are being provided compared to what is highlighted in your care plan.

-If you feel you are not being heard or don't feel comfortable to deal with it yourself, the next step is to engage an advocacy service or advocate to assist you in resolving the matter with your provider.
+If you feel you are not being heard or don’t feel comfortable dealing with it yourself, the next step is to engage an advocacy service or advocate to assist you in resolving the matter with your provider.

-There are many different advocacy services that can assist you, which you can search in the products and services directory on the AgedCareGuide.com.au.
+There are many different advocacy services that can assist you, which you can search in the services directory on AgedCareGuide.com.au.

 An advocate can provide a range of support during your complaint process with your provider, including mediation and complaint resolution.